joealden/corum-client/README.md

 ### Limitations of the Project
 - Account Recovery (If the user losses their email / password, they will not be able to recover it)
 - Creation of new sub-forums?
-- Responsive CSS (Would require quite a bit more work to have it looking nice on mobile devices)
+- Responsive CSS (It would require quite a bit more work to have it looking nice on mobile devices)

 ### Setup (Software Requirements)
 The project is based on a full JavaScript stack, so it should be able to be developed and deployed on any OS that Node.js supports.